 Based on this verse and Revelation 5, Jesus, the supposed God of Love, is Mister Mayhem.
 While he may be on a temporary mayhem vacation, Mister Mayhem will return and go all Buford Pusser or Sons of Anarchy on those who are not Christians.

 In Revelation 19 we see Jesus the Loving God returning to earth on a white horse to exact judgment on those who survived all the previous judgment he poured out on the earth.
 When Jesus is finished, no one will be left.
 All the Atheists, Agnostics, Humanists, Buddhists, Taoists, Muslims, Hindus, Gnostics, Animists, Homosexuals, Pagans, Democrats, Socialists, and St Louis Cardinal fans will be dead.

 Praise be to Jesus, the God of Love, yes?

 While I will certainly admit that God, as presented in the Bible, does love, it is a warped, self-serving conditional love.
 God says to humanity, believe the right things, live a certain way, and I will love you.
 If you fail to believe the right things and live a certain way, I will kill you, and judge you in this life and the life to come.
 (See Does God Love Us Unconditionally?)

 God is Love is a myth that helps loving, kind, caring Christians reconcile the God of the Bible with how they think people should be treated.
 They are guilty of compartmentalizing God, ignoring any divine character trait that does not mesh with their view of God.
 While I understand WHY many Christians do this, such compartmentalization turns the Bible into an incoherent text that is little more than a poorly written horror story.
-This is why, for many of us, we decided that whatever God there may or may not be, the Christian God is not a God we wanted to worship.
+This is why many of us decided that whatever God there may or may not be, the Christian God is not one we wanted to worship.